MoshirMoshir/Moshir-OpenTaiko-Skin/README.md

 3. Launch Taiko and ensure Moshir's OpenTaiko Skin is selected in the settings
 4. Enjoy!

+## FAQ
+1. What version does your skin support?
+> It will support whatever version I will be using (probably latest).
+I will put which version the skin uses in the release information as I publish them.
+2. Your skin does not work!
+> You are probably using a different version than what's supported, make sure you are using the correct release with your OpenTaiko version.
+> If it's not that, then idk, create an [issue inquire](https://github.com/MoshirMoshir/Moshir-OpenTaiko-Skin/releases) or troubleshoot yourself.
+3. Will I get in trouble for using your skin (copyright infringement)
+> ¯\\\_(ツ)\_/¯, use at your own risk :p

 ## More Information
 If you encounter any errors or have any suggestions, please make a post in [issues](https://github.com/MoshirMoshir/Moshir-OpenTaiko-Skin/releases)
+<br><br>
+If Namco or asset owners have an issue with me distributing this skin or their assets, please let me know and I will immediately make this repository private.

 ## Credit for all Art and Assets go to the following:
 - [Bandai Namco](https://taiko.namco-ch.net/taiko/en/) for all Characters and Assets from the original Taiko No Tatsujin Series